Review

 • Wide feet?
 So Danca Janus / Jocelyn JZ45, XX-wide is published on the product page.
 Public sizing reports are still mixed, so order from a seller that lets you return on the first pair.

 • Want canvas instead of leather?
 So Danca Jada / Jill / Vega JZ75 family.
 Stretch canvas is lighter and more breathable.
-Check whether your studio accepts canvas in class AND on stage, some allow it for class only.
+Check whether your studio accepts canvas in class AND on stage.
+Some allow it for class only.

 • Tempted by the cheapest jazz shoe on the shelf?
 That's usually Theatricals T7802 / T7702.
 They run small.
 They often appear in final-sale states.
 They're the budget pick only when you ALREADY know your size in that exact model.
 Otherwise the savings vanish.